 ‘A true icon in our community’: Philanthropist Joyce Mack dies at 99

-Joyce Mack, a longtime philanthropist in Las Vegas, died at the age of 99 at her home in Newport Beach, Calif., on Friday.
+Joyce Mack, a longtime philanthropist in Las Vegas, died at the age of 99 at her home in Newport Beach, Calif.

 “My mother was a visionary.
 She looked at the desert and saw a city on a hill.
 She knew that it was going to be something special,” her daughter, Karen Mack Goldsmith, told the Las Vegas Vegas Review-Journal on Wednesday evening.

-Mack, a longtime philanthropist in Las Vegas, passed away at the age of 99 at her home in Newport Beach, California, on Friday.
+Mack, a longtime philanthropist in Las Vegas, died at the age of 99 at her home in Newport Beach, California, on Friday.

-She moved to Las Vegas at age 22 with her husband, banker Jerome Mack, who partnered with businessman E. Parry Thomas to buy the land that eventually became UNLV.
+A Los Angeles native known for her love of the sea, Mack moved to Las Vegas at age 22 with her husband, banker Jerry Mack, and two oldest daughters, Goldsmith and Barbara Mack.
+Her husband partnered with businessman E. Parry Thomas to buy the land that eventually became UNLV.

 “The university was my dad and Parry’s vision, and it was my mom’s dream,” Goldsmith said.